-The next step is to create a local copy of the remote repo, by cloning the remote repo.
+The next step is to create a local copy of the remote repo by cloning it.

 Conventions: